Hodge-Deligne polynomials of character varieties of abelian groups: Abelian character varieties and their Hodge-Deligne polynomials

-and the fact that every cohomology class has a left invariant representative, the action of the Weyl group $W=S_{n}$ on $H^{1}(T,\mathbb{C})$ coincides with the one used in \cite{St} in the context of compact Lie groups.
-This can be used to remove the condition that $\mathcal{M}_{r}^{0}G\cong T^{r}/W$ for the case of the Poincaré polynomial.\end{rem} \begin{cor} Let $G$ be a complex reductive algebraic group and $r\geq1$.
-Then, the Poincaré polynomial of $\mathcal{M}_{r}^{0}G$ is given by substituting $uv=1$ in Equation \eqref{eq:mu-general}.\end{cor} \begin{proof} From \cite[Cor.
-4.9]{FL2}, there is a strong deformation retraction from $\mathcal{M}_{r}^{0}G$ to the identity component of the space of commuting $r$-tuples of elements in $K$, up to conjugation, where $K$ is a maximal compact subgroup of $G$.
-Hence, these spaces have the same Poincaré polynomials, and since the formula of \cite[Thm.
-1.4]{St} is the same as Equation \eqref{eq:mu-general} with $uv=1$, we are done. \end{proof}
+\begin{proof} From \cite[Cor.
+4.9]{FL}, there is a strong deformation retraction from $\mathcal{M}_{r}^{0}G$ to $\hom^{0}(\mathbb{Z}^{r},K)/K$, the path component of the space of commuting $r$-tuples of elements in $K$, containing the trivial $r$-tuple, up to conjugation, where $K$ is a maximal compact subgroup of $G$.
+Hence, these spaces have the same Poincaré polynomials.
+On the other hand, the formula of \cite[Thm.
+1.4]{St} is the same as Equation \eqref{eq:mu-general} with $u=v=1$.
+Indeed, given the identification of $H^{1}(T,\mathbb{C})$ with $\mathfrak{t}\cong\mathbb{C}^{n}$, the Lie algebra of $T$:

+and the fact that every cohomology class has a left invariant representative, the action of the Weyl group $W=S_{n}$ on $H^{1}(T,\mathbb{C})$ coincides with the one used in \cite{St}, in the context of compact Lie groups.\footnote{We thank S. Lawton for calling our attention to the recent preprint \cite{St}, where the Poincaré polynomial of analogous spaces for \emph{compact} Lie groups is computed by quite different methods.}

+As indicated in Proposition \ref{prop:polynomials}(4), the Serre polynomial ($E^{c}$-polynomial) is additive for disjoint unions of locally closed subvarieties.
+Therefore, for every bijective normalization morphism between algebraic varieties $f:X\to Y$ the $E^{c}$-polynomials of $X$ and of $Y$ coincide.
+In particular, the $E^{c}$-polynomials of $\mathcal{M}_{r}^{\star}G$ and $\mathcal{M}_{r}^{0}G$ coincide. \end{proof}